Amir Issues Decree Appointing Undersecretary Of Ministry Of Endowments And Islamic Affairs

 Date

-Doha, Qatar: The Amir HH sheikh Tamim bin Hamad Al Thani issued Tuesday the decree No. 47 of 2024, appointing HE Sheikh Khalid bin Mohammed bin Ghanem Al-Thani as Undersecretary of the Ministry of Endowments and Islamic Affairs.
+(MENAFN- Gulf Times) His Highness the Amir sheikh Tamim bin Hamad Al-Thani issued Tuesday the decree No. 47 of 2024, appointing HE Sheikh Khalid bin Mohammed bin Ghanem Al-Thani as Undersecretary of the Ministry of Endowments and Islamic Affairs.

 The decree is effective starting from the date of its issuance and is to be published in the official gazette.